HayyanRaza1/Hangman-Python-Game/Readme.md

 This project is open-source and available under the MIT License.

 ## Author
-Developed by [Your Name].
+Developed by Syed Hayyan Raza.
 Feel free to contribute or reach out for suggestions!